roguextech/skyward-msa-toolkit/simulator/README.md

 ## Usage
 The simulator requires aerodynamic coefficients computed using Missile DACTOM 97: one with the parameters of the rocket full of fuel and another with the parameters of the empty rocket.
 These must be stored in the `\data` folder with the name `rocketname_empty.mat` and `rocketname_full.mat`.
-Before starting the simulation, data and parameters to be used must be specified in `config.m` by changing the appropriate field in the `settings` variable, such as
+Before starting the simulation, data and parameters to be used must be specified in `configSimulator.m` by changing the appropriate field in the `settings` variable, such as
 * Rocket name
 * Launchpad data (height, inclination)
 * Geometry, mass, aerodyanmic properties (length, mass, moments of inertia, reference surface etc..)